We are a team of drug hunters with decades of extensive experience in drug discovery and development.

 Previously, he was vice president of preclinical development for Phylogix Inc, a stem cell biology company, and acting head of research and Principal Scientist at Cell Genesys Inc, a leader in gene therapy.
 He also was a Senior Scientist at Somatix Therapy, which was acquired by Cell Genesys Inc, a leader in gene therapy.
 James was a postdoctoral fellow at the Massachusetts Institute of Technology and the University of California, Berkeley.
 He received his PhD in biochemistry from McGill University.

 Niels Svenstrup, PhD

-Before joining Cydan, Niels served as Director of CMC at Ascendis Pharma where he focused on rare diseases in the endocrinology space.
-Prior to his stint at Ascendis he was Head of the Department of Medicinal Chemistry at H. Lundbeck’s Neuroscience Drug Discovery center in Copenhagen, Denmark.
+Before joining Cydan, Niels served as director of CMC at Ascendis Pharma where he focused on rare diseases in the endocrinology space.
+Prior to his work at Ascendis he was head of the Department of Medicinal Chemistry at H. Lundbeck’s Neuroscience Drug Discovery center in Copenhagen, Denmark.

 Niels began his career at Bayer Pharma in Germany where he served as a medicinal chemist and later as a leader on projects addressing viral and bacterial infection, hematology and cardiovascular disease.

 Laura ensures that operations, administrative and marketing functions at Cydan are seamless, enabling the company to focus on accelerating the development of rare genetic disease therapies.
 Often, she is the one who provides the connection point between patients, scientists and business development.